YuanSu526/ClothingProject/ClothingScraper/README.md

    Move into the `ClothingScraper` directory (where this README.md is located at):

 3. **Create a Virtual Environment**
-   Create and activate a virtual environment to isolate dependencies:
+   Create and activate a virtual environment to isolate dependencies (run the following code in the command line):
    ```
     python3 -m venv venv
     source venv/bin/activate  #For Linux/macOS